-3. Now open the script in that folder and run code directly from the script.
-Create an Ascii file from your raster grid in ArcMap 10.X
+4. Now open the script "RasterScript.R" in that folder and run code directly from the script.
+Create an Ascii file from your raster grid in ArcMap 10.X if experimenting with your own raster using the following Toolbox in ArcMap 10.X:

-'''

 ArcToolbox - Conversion Tools - From Raster - Raster to Ascii

-'''